-Safest Sources of LECITHIN in Supplements and FoodUpdated: July 20, 2017healthy fats, Healthy Living
+Safest Sources of LECITHIN in Supplements and FoodUpdated: January 25, 2018 healthy fats, Healthy Living

 As a supplement, lecithin is touted as helpful for protecting cardiovascular health, reversing liver damage, and improving brain function and memory.
 It is frequently recommended by holistically minded doctors.